Iconica-Development/training_flutter_basic/_slides/Slides. 3. Dart/classes.md

 ---
 ### Constructing objects
-- use the new keyword with a constructor for a class
+- calling the class as a function or using a named / factory constructor
 - constructor names can be ClassName or ClassName.identifier

 ```dart